Chai Vang: Shootings

 On Sunday, November 21, a hunting party of about 15 people were in a cabin on this private land.
 Terry Willers, one of the two co-owners of the land, left the cabin and saw Vang sitting in a deer stand.
 Willers used a handheld radio to ask the people still in the cabin whether or not anyone should be in the stand.
 Upon receiving a response in the negative, he approached Vang and told him to leave the property and allegedly called Vang racial slurs.
 Vang then apologized and started moving south towards a trail through a forested area of the property.
 According to Terry Willers' testimony, "As Bob got back on the radio and asked me where he was at and I said, uh, he's heading south down on the food plot right now.
 I radioed in to the cabin that I had a tree-rat and I had chased him off."
 At that point five of the hunters from the cabin who had heard the radio message arrived at the tree stand.
 Lauren Hesebeck, a surviving victim, stated "Bob had said I'm going to go talk to him to find out who he is, why he's there, and make sure he doesn't, you know, knows that he's on private property and that he's not welcomed there.
 Denny had said to me this ought to be interesting, let's go and see what's going on.
 We got in the back of it standing up (ATV), hanging on the rear bar."
-After following the directions given by Willers, they proceeded to approach Vang further down the trail.
-Crotteau then suggested making a note of his hunting license number to make a report to the DNR and, according to Hesebeck's testimony, Crotteau "flipped over the hunting tag on Vang's back to get his license number".
+After following the directions given by Terry Willers, they proceeded to approach Vang further down the trail.
+Crotteau then suggested making a note of his hunting license number to make a report to the DNR and, according to Hesebeck's testimony, Crotteau flipped over the hunting tag on Vang's back to get his license number.